No more NoNoFollow here

 I hate having to read blogs with 10 million comments like “thanks” or “good advice”… obviously those people don’t care to actually read the blogs, or it’s just spammer bots.
 Anywho, I’m one of the few that actually care to read blogs now.

-Comment by Kate B
+10. Kate B says:

 Probably a good call.
 I kept one of my blogs “NoNoFollow” for quite a while, but I ended up spending more time sifting through the spam than actually writing posts!
-Anyways, hopefully this will help clean up the comment section some :)
+Anyways, hopefully this will help clean up the comment section some πŸ™‚

 Me too.
 Anyone who leaves a comment that isn’t attributed to either their name of the name of their site goes straight in Akismet.